Peter1213Yung/skills-test-with-actions/resume.md

 # GitHub Teacher

-_Charting the knowledge of the Internet, just like Galileo charted the stars._
+_Charting The Knowledge Of The Internet, Just like Galileo Charted The Stars._

 ## Experience